 MUSCULAR SPRAINS AND TENDON OR LIGAMENT STRAINS

 Strains and sprains most typically occur when we engage in tasks that our body is not accustomed to, or when we are involved in an accident.
-Lifting while twisting, or stretching past one’s limits are common causes to strains and sprains of the back.
-These can be extremely painful, and are often accompanied by swelling and bruising of the surrounding area.
+Lifting while twisting, or stretching past one’s limits are common causes of strains and sprains of the back.
+These can be extremely painful and are often accompanied by swelling and bruising of the surrounding area.
 Strains and sprains in the back tend to involve changes to the alignment of the spine and typically respond well to chiropractic care.

 Diagnostic Imaging Tests

 Although some Chiropractors have X-Ray machines in their offices and can perform them on-site, many times you will be recommended to a facility nearby to have your tests done.

 Some of the common types of Imaging tests that a Chiropractor may order include:

 It is up to your Chiropractor to use his judgment along with his previous findings to determine which Imaging tests if any, each patient requires.

 At Integrity Auto & Work Injury chiropractic, back support means more than performing procedures.
 It means surrounding you with a supportive team of experts who understand the impact that back pain has on your life. physical therapists and pain experts all share common goals: to relieve your pain, restore your function and return you to good health with as little intervention possible.